ericccarlson0/cellular_automata/doc/DESIGN_PLAN.md

 Prior to starting the project, we need to take a moment to consider the formatting of our XML documents and what information would best benefit our implementation.

+In addition, we need to look a little more into how to use panes and how we want to format our ui to allow for easy switching of grids.

 ###- **Team Responsibilities**